Teaching Financial Literacy to Kids

 Now, with six years of teaching high school under my belt, I can tell you finances holds students back from pursuing a college future.
 Somewhere between “What do you want to be when you grow up?” and “What are your plans after high school,” financial reality sets in for our students and can easily deter even our brightest minds.
-Therefore as educators, we need to expose kids to financial literacy resources.
+Therefore as educators, we need to expose financial literacy resources.
 Teachers can take active steps to play a positive role in a student’s college planning future.

 Start focused and start early

 We have to do a better job of educating our students about college realities early on.
 Does that mean that we ignore our instructional plans?
 Never.
 Does it mean we find innovative ways to squeeze that in?
 Always.

 - Utilize homeroom time: Many high schools still incorporate some type of homeroom time (or web-based method) for their students.
 Incorporate some of Nearpod’s over 50 College and Career Exploration lessons.
 One of my favorites is the “Finding My Fit: Public vs. Private Colleges” for sophomores.
-Explore their three FREE lessons here.
+Explore the unlocked free lessons here.

-- Find teachable moments: As your students receive information from colleges nationwide, incorporate these into activities for your students at various points in the year to support what you already do (rhetorical analysis, marketing, presentation of information, etc.).
+- Find teachable moments: As your students receive information from colleges nationwide, incorporate these into activities for your students at various points in the year to support what you already do to create more moments of financial literacy for kids (rhetorical analysis, marketing, presentation of information, etc.).

 - Know where your students stand and encourage them to reflect: Many schools have shifted toward providing students multiple opportunities to take a practice ACT because simply knowing the format will help them on the real thing.
 Students should be able to tell teachers where their areas of concern are and receive active support.
 This Learning Strategies lesson, students consider how to use reflection as a learning tool.